shawnleftwich/documentation/README.md

 in our webhook to your document storage types.

 ## Fetching Load Documents via the List Transmissions Endpoint
-Load documents can be fetched from the [List Transmisions endpoint](./brokers/rest.md#list-transmissions) endpoint.
+Load documents can be fetched from the [List Transmisions endpoint](./brokers/rest.md#list-transmissions).

 Each transmission retrieved from the endpoint will have one or more `load_documents`.
 These `load_documents` are very much like the `documents` currently included in the [List Approved Invoices endpoint](./brokers/rest.md#list-approved-invoices) except they don't include the unused `visibility` field.